miklevin/MikeLev.in/_posts/2025-07-10-infinite-regression-ai-collaboration-strategy.md

 ---

+## Starting With a Keyboard Shortcut

+> This is figuring out how to make the beginning of the golden path.
+Just follow
+> the yellow brick road.
+From any page someone is on in Pipualte, I need to be
+> able to say: Just press such-and-such and a magical process starts to happen.

-Yes.
+**Me**: Yes.
 Let's start with a keyboard shortcut that causes the server to reboot and uses the Pico CSS Aria spinner:

 ```html